rapenne-s/bento/README.md

 # Workflow

 1. make configuraiton changes in some host in `hosts/` or a global include file in `utils` (you can rename it as you wish)
-2. OPTIONAL: run `./local_build.sh` to check the configurations are valid, use `./local_build.sh build` to build systems locally to serve them as a substituter (requires configuration on each client)
+2. OPTIONAL: run `./local_build.sh` to check the configurations are valid
+3. OPTIONAL: run `./local_build.sh build` to build systems locally and make them available in the store.
+This is useful if you want to serve the result as a substituter (requires configuration on each client)
-3. run `./populate_chroot.sh`
+4. run `./populate_chroot.sh`
-4. hosts will pickup changes and run a rebuild
+5. hosts will pickup changes and run a rebuild

 # TODO